LC-Linkous/cryptography_examples/README.md

 * `encrypt_test.py` - an LLM generated test case for encryption
 * `decrypt_test.py` - an LLM generated test case for decryption

+These four files are the core demonstration of each algorithm.
+In some directories there may be additional files such as `decrypt_improved.py` or `decrypt_improved_test.py`.
+The contents of additional files are discussed in the [Discussion Section](#some-algorithm-discussion) under their specific algorithm.

 Claude AI was used to generate the test cases for the **public** version of this repo, in order to not give away any hints for the group assignments or demos.
 Claude AI also inserts extra commentary and examples, which is pretty fun for creating samples. `NOTE:` these test examples are very different in format from the PPT slides and demos, and shouldn't be used as a starting point for the group work.
 The `encrypt` and `decrypt` classes are currently 1:1 with the demos.
 For details on AI Usage and how it performed, see the [Notes on AI as an Instructional Tool](#notes-on-ai-as-an-instructional-tool)

 *VSCode is the 'default' IDE to match the Python virtual environment tutorial that is shared between the tutorial units.
 Other IDEs and setups can be used if you have a preferred setup.